 The truth is that there are a variety of problems at fault.
-Many people carry daily stress around with them, with no effective means of dealing with their frustrations, or letting it out.
+Many people carry daily stress around with them, with no effective means of dealing with their frustrations, or letting off some steam.

 It doesn’t matter whether you’re a man or a woman, and it doesn’t matter where you live.
-When driving under high-pressure conditions, such as peak traffic, there are so many external factors just piling on and piling on that any among us could eventually break down and explode.
+When driving under high-pressure conditions, such as peak traffic, there are so many external factors just piling on and piling on that any among us could eventually explode.

 Congestion.
 The weather.
 Roadworks or repairs.
 Ineffective policing.
 Discourtesy from other drivers.
 A barrage of distractions such as chatty passengers, crying children and ringing phones.
 Fatigue.
 The constant gnawing of work stress.
 Time lost – time that you’ll never get back.